manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 <!-- example group3 -->
 ##### GROUP BY multiple fields at once
-In some cases you might want to group not by a single, but by multiple fields at once, for example movie's category and year:
+In some cases, you might want to group not just by a single field, but by multiple fields at once, such as a movie's category and year:

 <!-- intro -->
 ##### Example: